-Mulching must be used in conjunction with temporary seeding operation as specified in Section 2.10 Vegetative Stabilization.
+Use mulching in conjunction with temporary seeding operation as specified in Section 2.10 Vegetative Stabilization.

 A surface mulch is the most effective, practical means of controlling runoff and erosion on disturbed land prior to vegetation establishment.
 Mulch reduces soil moisture loss by evaporation, prevents crusting and sealing of the soil surface, moderates soil temperatures, provides a suitable microclimate for seed germination, and may increase the infiltration rate of the soil.